MileHacker Logo

 • Drinking Water: Tap water is generally safe; bottled water is inexpensive and available.

 • Food Hygiene: Restaurants typically follow good standards.
-Exercise discretion with fewer-frequented establishments.
+Act with prudence with less-frequented establishments.

 • Pacsafeoffers anti-theft bags and travel security products.